Prince Harry says in a new Netflix series he lacked support when he returned home from Afghanistan

 The new series launched on Wednesday on the streaming service.

-In talking about post-traumatic stress disorder, Harry said that his return from Afghanistan in 2012 triggered emotions that he suppressed after the death of his mother, Princess Diana, when he was just 12 years old.
+In talking about post-traumatic stress disorder, Harry said that his return from Afghanistan in 2012 triggered emotions that he had suppressed after the death of his mother, Princess Diana, when he was just 12 years old.
 The prince, whose troubles with the royal family have been chronicled in the past, said the impact of Diana’s death was never discussed.

 “The biggest struggle for me was no one around me really could help; I didn’t have that support structure, that network or that expert advice to identify what was actually going on with me,” Harry said.
 “Unfortunately, like most of us, the first time you consider therapy is when you are lying on the floor in the fetal position probably wishing you had dealt with some of this stuff previously.”